 By keeping them in the dark and denying them the pleasure that is rightfully theirs, this narrative has hurt generations of women.

-When it comes to shame around self-pleasure, Indian women experience it in an unfortunately tremendous amount.
+When it comes to shame around self pleasure, Indian women experience it in an unfortunately tremendous amount.
 When I think about this topic, one particular client of mine comes to my mind.
 She had approached me for help for her low sex drive which was affecting her married life.
 When I asked her if she masturbated or not, her discomfort towards the word itself was obvious.
-I have had many clients of mine, especially women, flinch at the word “masturbation”.
+I have had many clients of mine, especially women, flinch at the word “masturbating”.

-Many women feel like masturbation is a perverted activity, even when done in the privacy of their own rooms.
-They fear that they will come off as having loose morals if they admit to enjoying it.
+Many women feel like masturbation and masturbating is a perverted activity, even when done in the privacy of their own rooms.
+They fear that they will come off as having loose morals if they admit to enjoying self pleasure and sexual pleasure.

 Much of this discomfort comes from the misinformation and stigma surrounding the topic.
 My before-mentioned client, for example, believed that it was the masturbation that lessened her sex drive and was constantly dragged down by that guilt.
 I have met and talked to countless women who are deeply unaware of their own bodies.
 Not only do they not know the right names for their genitals, but they are also unaware of the mere existence of many important parts of their genitals.
 For example, many young women aren’t even aware that stimulating their clitoris is an incredibly pleasurable act that can feel just as or even better than penetration.